JohnFawkes/AURA/docs/installation/docker-compose.md

     The web interface will now be available at `http://localhost:3000`.

-6. **Access the Web UI**: Open your web browser and navigate to `http://localhost:3000` to access the AURA web interface.
+6. **Access the Web UI**: Open your web browser and navigate to `http://localhost:3000` to access the aura web interface.

 **Note**: Ensure that Docker is installed and running on your system before executing these commands.
 You can find more information about Docker installation on the [official Docker website](https://docs.docker.com/get-docker/).